SharifAkram/azure-ad-dc-setup/README.md

-# Installing Active Directory Domain Services (AD DS) and creating a new forest on a Windows Server in a Azure Virtual Machine
+# Installing Active Directory Domain Services (AD DS) and creating a new forest on Windows Server 2022 in an Azure Virtual Machine

 ## Set variables: